 A file system is analogous to a virtual memory system, in that each uses a level of indirection to map objects into storage locations.
 In virtual memory, the mapping is from virtual addresses within address spaces to physical addresses within memory.
 In a file system, the mapping is from positions within files to locations in persistent storage.
-For efficiency, the mapping is done at a coarse granularity, several kilobytes at a time.
+For efficiency, the mapping is done at a coarse granularity, several kibibytes at a time.
 In virtual memory, each page is mapped into a page frame; in a file system, each block of a file is mapped into a storage block.
-(You will see that blocks are typically several kilobytes in size, spanning multiple sectors.)
+(Recall from Section 6.3 that "kibi" is the binary unit for 1024.
+You will see that blocks are typically several kibibytes in size, spanning multiple sectors.
+Note, however, that transfer speeds and sizes of hard disks are usually advertised based on powers of ten.
+In particular, a 1-TB disk is way too small to store 1 TiB.)